Gifts of Real Estate

 A gift of real estate may allow you to make a larger gift to Texas Parks and Wildlife Foundation than would be possible with a gift of cash or securities.
 And you no longer are responsible for the property's maintenance costs, property taxes or insurance.

-When you give TPWF appreciated property you have held longer than one year, you get a federal income tax charitable deduction and eliminate capital gains tax.
+When you give TPWF appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction and eliminate capital gains tax.
 You don't have to hassle with selling the real estate.
 You can deed the property directly to TPWF or ask your attorney to add a few sentences in your will or trust agreement.

 Ways to Give Real Estate